Last updated 1 March 2021

 - Vietnam (soon to be ticked off my bucket list – watch this space)

-Thank-you Sam for nominating me and “forcing” me sit down to compose this post!
+Thank-you Sam for nominating me and “forcing” me to sit down to compose this post!